brente/uwsgi-docs/Transformations.rst

    route-run = chunked:
    ...

-The whole transformation pipeline is composed by streaming plugins, so you will get each HTTP chunk in realtime.
+The whole transformation pipeline is composed of streaming plugins, so you will get each HTTP chunk in realtime.

 Flushing magic
 **************